 TGah Editor: Change the paragraph below as follows (#8073):

-The Compressed SSID field is present if the Compressed SSID Present field in the Frame Control is 1 and indicates a 32-bit CRC calculated as defined in 8.2.4.8 (FCS field), wherein the calculation fields is the SSID field in the S1G Beacon frame.
+The Compressed SSID field is present if the Compressed SSID Present field in the Frame Control is 1 and indicates a 32-bit CRC calculated over the SSID contained in the S1G Beacon frame (calculation is performed as defined in 8.2.4.8 (FCS field) where the SSID is the calculation fields).
 Otherwise, it is not present.

 Short Probe Response frame format